Silex/rocketjob/index.md

 layout: default
 ---

+[rocketjob][0] is the next generation background job processing system for [Ruby](http://ruby-lang.org), [JRuby](http://jruby.org) and [Rubinius](http://rubini.us).

 Run jobs quickly and reliably in the background.
 Check on job status and even get its result when the job is finished.
+Jobs written in Ruby are easily and reliably executed in the background across a cluster of workers.

 <img src="images/rocket/rocket-icon-256x256.png" alt="rocketjob">

-[rocketjob][0] is a high performance, reliable, concurrent, background job processing system for [Ruby](http://ruby-lang.org), [JRuby](http://jruby.org) and [Rubinius](http://rubini.us).
-Jobs written in Ruby are easily and reliably executed in the background across a cluster of workers.
+* Visibility
+    * Every job visible in Web UI
+* Reliable
+* High performance
+* High Throughput - Concurrent - fully utilize worker clusters

 ### Fire and forget job: